wyang20170113/Python_CS231n_CS224d/README.md

 # Deep learning for image classificatin and NLP

 This foler contains two project for the courses:
-* cs231n : Convolutional Neural Networks for Visual Recognition
+* cs231n : Convolutional Neural Networks for Visual Recognition [](http://cs231n.stanford.edu)
-* cs224d(2015): Deep learning for natural language processing
+* cs224d(2015): Deep learning for natural language processing. [](http://cs224d.stanford.edu)

 ## Getting Started

-These instructions will get you set up you machine for running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you set up for running on your local machine for development and testing purposes.

 ### Prerequisites